 Our infrastructure supports a range of strategies to suit our customers' requirements for data security, compliance, scalability and reliability.
 Our user endpoints are secured with cloud-managed security solutions consisting of firewall, IDS/IPS, vulnerability scanning and patch management engines.
-We host data and applications in our own data centers at our operations centers, in our customers' data centers, and on third-party cloud services including Amazon Web Services ("AWS"), Microsoft Azure ("Azure"), Oracle Cloud Infrastructure ("OCI"), and Google Cloud Platform ("GCP") that provide the benefit of "infinite scalability" of information technology resources.
+We host data and applications in our own data centers at our operations centers, in our customers' data centers, and on third-party cloud services that provide the benefit of "infinite scalability" of hardware resources.
 Our data operations are linked by multiple redundant network connections.
 Our Wide Area Network - along with our Local Area Networks, Storage Area Networks, Network Attached Storage and data centers - are configured with industry standard redundancy, often with more than one backup to establish 24x7 availability.
-In 2022, our Wide Area Network had 99.98% uptime excluding scheduled maintenance.
+In 2021, our Wide Area Network had 99.96% uptime excluding scheduled maintenance.
 We encrypt all sensitive information, both at rest and in transit, to the Advanced Encryption Standard (AES) 256 or similar standard, and we employ a range of security features, including industry-leading managed firewalls and intrusion detection and prevention services.
 (See "Information Security", below.)

-Our Breadth of Capabilities
+Our Breath of Capabilities

 We are able to address customers at their highest point of need.
 For example, we may provide data annotation for a data sciences team at a bank that is building an AI application to manage complex loan agreements.
-For another banking customer with the same requirement but without access to sophisticated data sciences support, we might provide a full AI/ML solution built on our proprietary Goldengate AI platform that extracts key data points from the loan agreements and outputs normalized digital data via an API to the bank's existing application.
-For still another banking customer that also lacks an application to analyze and manage the data, we might provide a data analytics platform.
+For another banking customer with the same requirement but without a sophisticated data sciences team, we might provide a full AI/ML solution built on our proprietary Goldengate AI platform that extracts key data points from the loan agreements and outputs normalized digital data via an API to the bank's existing application.
+For still another banking customer that also lacked such an application, we might provide a data analytics platform.